Simon Batterbury

 I work on the political ecology of natural resources, and international development issues, as a university scholar and occasional consultant and activist.
 I have newer interests in urban bike mobility.
 I'm originally from the UK but have spent many years in other places, notably Australia, the USA, West Africa and continental Europe.

 This site is oriented towards research and teaching interests, and also contains (under Publications) online versions almost everything I have written since 1993.
+Thankyou to numerous collaborators, colleagues and students over the years.

 • Short cv